 Since mashed potatoes can be labor-intensive - which is something you don’t really want on Thanksgiving Day - I’m trying to work on a recipe for mashed potatoes that you can make ahead of time but still give you the creamy goodness that you come to expect with the classic.

 Enter baked mashed potatoes!
 Not only do you have creamy mashed potatoes.
 You have a crunchy topping.
-What more could anyone want?
-Right?

-The great thing is, you can make it, cover it with foil and refrigerate for one or two days before Thanksgiving!
+The great thing here is, you can make it, cover it with foil and refrigerate for one or two days before Thanksgiving!
 Then, just pop it in the oven when you’re ready.
 It’s amazing how much trouble this saves on Thanksgiving day.
 That peeling, boiling, draining, and mashing thing can really get in the way of your holiday joy.

 Baked Mashed Potatoes